ionos-cloud/ionosctl/docs/subcommands/server-update.md

   -n, --name string                Name of the Server -o, --output string              Desired output format [text|json] (default "text") -q, --quiet                      Quiet output
       --ram string                 The amount of memory for the Server.
-Size must be specified in multiples of 256.
-By default, the unit is MB.
-Minimum: 256MB.
-Maximum: depends on contract resource limits (default "256")
+Size must be specified in multiples of 256. e.g. 256 or 256MB (default "256")
   -i, --server-id string           The unique Server Id (required) -t, --timeout int                Timeout option for Request for Server update/for Server to be in AVAILABLE state [seconds] (default 60)
   -w, --wait-for-request           Wait for the Request for Server update to be executed